Knowledgeable Richmond Medical Malpractice Attorney in Your Corner

 Medical negligence can happen on the operating table, in the Emergency Room (ER), in your doctor’s office, at the local pharmacy, and many other places.
 If your health care provider has caused you injury and harm, you may be entitled to compensation through a medical malpractice lawsuit in Virginia.

-Though technology has given health care providers better and safer ways to treat, medical malpractice in Richmond, Newport News, and Virginia Beach is still common.
+Though technology has given health care providers better and safer ways to treat, medical malpractice in Richmond and across Virginia is still common.
 According to the Journal of the American Medical Association (JAMA), medical negligence is the third most common cause of death in the United States.
 Medical negligence and errors by health care providers cause thousands of deaths and injuries each year.

-Aggressive medical malpractice attorney Corey Pollard is here to help you litigate – and win – even the most difficult medical negligence cases in Virginia.
+Richmond medical malpractice lawyer Corey Pollard and our medical malpractice attorneys are here to help you litigate – and win – even the most difficult medical negligence cases in Virginia.
 Our law firm has the experience, skill, and training to help you win your case.

-Our medical malpractice lawyer serves clients in and around Virginia, as well as Richmond, Chesterfield, Henrico, Hanover, Williamsburg, Petersburg, Hampton, Newport News, Norfolk, Chesapeake, Virginia Beach, Fredericksburg, and Roanoke.
+Our medical malpractice lawyers represent victims of medical negligence in Richmond and across Virginia.
 Call today to see how we can help if you were hurt by a medical provider’s negligence or error.

 Medical Malpractice in Virginia